CSC-ORG/Hospital-Telecare-for-Patients-inside-Hospital-Premises/README.md

 * Hospital Map
 * User Feedback
 * Notification of Doctor Appointment
-* Wi-Fi turned on when a particular QR code is scanned
+* Wi-Fi turned on when a particular QR code is scanned (Only accepts QR Code with data “CSC” embedded in it)

+(csc.png contains the data “CSC” whereas coin.png contains the data “COIN”.
+WiFi can be turned on by scanning the csc.png.
+Scanning the coin.png or any other QR codes do not turn on the WiFi)
 The features can be accessed by a user who registers for the application

 There is an Admin Panel which allows viewing details of the patients, Feedbacks and also allows updating the medical and payment records.